 Filip Wieckowski, who will be running the camp this year, explained that this year 16 international volunteers are joining BirdLife Malta staff and local residents to ensure that as many of these birds as possible make it safely over Malta.

 “The recent uplisting of the Turtle Dove’s status makes it clearer than ever that to target this species in the spring is unsustainable, irresponsible and short-sighted.
 I hope that this season will see cooperative action from the authorities, the hunting community and our Spring Watch team to protect these birds as they journey to their breeding grounds further north,” he stated.

 Spring Watch will run till the end of April and during this period BirdLife Malta strongly urges the public to report any suspected illegalities by contacting the police on 119 and then BirdLife Malta on 2134 7645/6 or on the emergency (out of office hours) number 7925 5697.
 According to framework legislation concerning spring hunting the Malta Police Force is obliged to field a minimum of 20 officers at any one time during this period.

 Spring Watch is an essential part of BirdLife Malta’s work and is only possible with the support of volunteers and with funds raised through memberships and donations.
-To help BirdLife Malta continue this vital work, please visit http://birdlifemalta.org/donate to donate or email us on email@example.com.
-You can also support us by becoming a member: http://birdlifemalta.org/become-member.
+To help BirdLife Malta continue this vital work, please visit https://birdlifemalta.org/donate to donate or email us on [email protected].
+You can also support us by becoming a member: https://birdlifemalta.org/become-member.

 Read the Maltese version of the press release here.